How To Measure and Increase Digital Marketing ROI

 How to Implement Digital Marketing to Increase Your ROI

-1. Identify your audience — each marketing campaign should have a target audience and knowing them inside out is key to unlocking which marketing tactics will be most effective.
+1. Identify your audience — Each marketing campaign should have a target audience and knowing them inside out is key to unlocking which marketing tactics will be most effective.
 You can do this by creating brand personas, which are fictional individuals that epitomize the section of the market you’re trying to appeal to.

-2. Solidify your goals — what are you trying to achieve?
+2. Solidify your goals — What are you trying to achieve?
 What is your end goal?
 Knowing this will help you to define the steps you’ll need to get there.

-3. Identify your marketing channels — as you’ve seen, there are a few options out there.
+3. Identify your marketing channels — As you’ve seen, there are a few options out there.
 Evaluate your budget and the goal you’re trying to reach in order to decide which is your best option.
 Sometimes, you might want to use more than one to get to where you’re going.

-5. Plan new digital marketing campaigns and deploy — this is like creating a mini digital marketing strategy inside of a larger one.
+5. Plan new digital marketing campaigns and deploy — This is like creating a mini digital marketing strategy inside of a larger one.
 Plan all of your new campaigns, taking into account your budget and what you can expect to spend.
 Once you’re ready, let loose!

+#2.
 Use Email Marketing Best Practices

 Although email marketing has one of the best digital marketing ROIs out there, success is by no means guaranteed.
 It takes a practiced hand to get the most out of this marketing stalwart.
 The good news though, is that getting to grips with email marketing best practices is pretty simple!

 Although there are some free options out there, most of the best platforms will come with a monthly charge.
-Given how much money you can make from this marketing channel though, we think it’s worth the investment!
+Given how much money you can make from this marketing channel though, it’s worth the investment!

 Your next job is to build a list of engaged subscribers that you can monetize.
 Some people might suggest buying email addresses to build a database quickly, but if you want engagement, this is the worst thing you can do.